The Irish Giant

 DescriptionThe articulated skeleton of Charles Byrne (1761-1783), known as the 'Irish Giant'.

 Hunter did not leave any direct record or description of Byrne's skeleton, and it is not known whether he had any theory to explain its size.
-It is now known that Byrne’s skeleton shows evidence of pituitary giantism, in which excessive growth is accompanied by a delay in the onset of puberty.
-Pituitary giantism is caused by over-production of growth hormone from the pituitary gland in the base of the skull.
-Growth after puberty leads to acromegaly, in which bones become thicker rather than longer.
-In 1891 the physiologist Daniel Cunningham (1850-1909) suggested Byrne suffered from acromegaly.
-In 1909 the American neurologist Harvey Cushing (1869-1939) persuaded Arthur Keith to examine the inside of Byrne’s skull.
-As Cushing had expected, Keith found that the pituitary fossa (the cavity in which the pituitary gland sits) was enlarged, proving the existence of a tumour.
+It is now known that Byrne had pituitary gigantism.
+This is caused by the overproduction of growth hormone from the pituitary gland in the base of the brain, starting in childhood or adolescence before growth plates in the bones (epiphyses) fuse, leading to excessive growth.
+In adults, too much growth hormone causes acromegaly; this does not affect an individual's height, but can lead to changes in facial appearance, joint problems and abnormally large hands and feet.
+In 1891 the physiologist Daniel Cunningham (1850-1909) suggested Byrne had acromegaly.
+In 1909 the American neurologist Harvey Cushing (1869-1939) persuaded the Conservator of the Royal College of Surgeons, Arthur Keith, to examine the inside of Byrne's skull.
+As Cushing had expected, Keith found that the pituitary fossa (the cavity in which the pituitary gland sits) was enlarged, indicating the existence of a benign tumour which would have caused the release of the excessive amounts of growth hormone.

 Production date 1783